Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/browsers-devices.md

 ## Supported browsers

-Boosted supports the **latest, stable releases** of all major browsers and platforms.
+OUDS Web supports the **latest, stable releases** of all major browsers and platforms.

 Alternative browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API, are not explicitly supported.
-However, Boosted should (in most cases) display and function correctly in these browsers as well.
+However, OUDS Web should (in most cases) display and function correctly in these browsers as well.
 More specific support information is provided below.

 You can find our supported range of browsers and their versions [in our `.browserslistrc file`]({{< param repo >}}/blob/v{{< param current_version >}}/.browserslistrc):